+Ratio of Counter-party of accumulated guarante e and Limitation on amounts of Parent endorse ement amount of Highest Balance of 1 guarantees and company Subsidiary Endorsements/ guarantees and balance for guarantees Property endorsements Maximum endorsements/ endorsements/ guarantees to - 1 endorsements guarantees and and Actual usage pledged for to net worth of amount for guarantees to guarantees third parties Relationship for a specific endorsements endorsements amount guarantees and the latest guarantees and third parties on to third parties on behalf of Name of with the enterprise during as of during the endorsements financial endorsements behalf of on behalf of companies in Ν o. guarantor Name Company (Note 2) the period reporting date period (Amount) statements (Note 2) subsidiary parent company Mainland China Г The Company Esteem King (2) 1,898,232 32,215 30,710 - - 1.62 % 1,898,232 Yes No No The Company Amould (Suzhou) (2) 1,898,232 45,113 44,227 - - 2.33 % 1,898,232 Yes No Yes
-Note 1: Relationship with guarantor:

-1. Ordinary business relationship.

-2. The Company directly or indirectly owned more than 50% of the subsidiary shares.

-3. The counter-party directly or indirectly owned more than 50% of the Company's shares

-4. The Company directly or indirectly owned 90% or more than 90% of subsidiaries' shares.

-5. Fulfillment of contractual obligations by providing mutual endorsements and guarantees for peer or joint builders in order to undertake a construction project

-6. An entity that is guaranteed and endorsed by all capital contributing shareholders in proportion to their shareholding percentages.

-7.The companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.
-Note 2: The amount of the guarantee provided by the Company to any individual entity shall not exceed 10% of the Company's net worth.
-The subsidiaries whose voting shares are 100% owned, directly or indirectly, by the Company shall not exceed the Company's net worth.

-Note 3: The total amount of endorsements/guarantees may not exceed the Company's net worth.

-Note 4: If highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
-If ending balance and actual usage amount during the period were foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date.

-- (iii) Securities held as of December 31, 2020 (excluding investment in subsidiaries, associates and joint ventures): None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (v) Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - (vii) Related-party transactions for purchases and sales with amounts exceeding the lower of NT\$100 million or 20% of the capital stock:
+- Note 1: Relationship with guarantor: - 1.
+Ordinary business relationship. - 2.
+The Company directly or indirectly owned more than 50% of the subsidiary shares. - 3.
+The counter-party directly or indirectly owned more than 50% of the Company's shares. - 4.
+The Company directly or indirectly owned 90% or more than 90% of subsidiaries' shares. - 5.
+Fulfillment of contractual obligations by providing mutual endorsements and guarantees for peer or joint builders in order to undertake a construction project. - 6.
+An entity that is guaranteed and endorsed by all capital contributing shareholders in proportion to their shareholding percentages. - 7.The companies in the same industry provide among themselves joint and several security for a performance guarantee of a sales contract for preconstruction homes pursuant to the Consumer Protection Act for each other. - Note 2: The amount of the guarantee provided by the Company to any individual entity shall not exceed 10% of the Company's net worth.
+The subsidiaries whose voting shares are 100% owned, directly or indirectly, by the Company shall not exceed the Company's net worth. - Note 3: The total amount of endorsements/guarantees may not exceed the Company's net worth. - Note 4: If highest balance of financing to other parties during the period was foreign currencies which were translated to New Taiwan Dollars by the highest exchange rate for current year.
+If ending balance and actual usage amount during the period were foreign currencies which were translated to New Taiwan Dollars by the exchange rate at the reporting date. - (iii) Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures): None - (iv) Individual securities acquired or disposed of with accumulated amount exceeding the lower of NT\$300 million or 20% of the capital stock: None - $(v) \quad \text{Acquisition of individual real estate with amount exceeding the lower of NT\$300 million or 20\% of the capital stock: None of the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the capital stock is a superscript of the capital stock in the cap$ - (vi) Disposal of individual real estate with amount exceeding the lower of NT\$300 million or 20% of the capital stock: None

-Note 1 : Payment term is 75~120 days; any further adjustment on the term will have to be agreed by both parties.